-In this blog, we define inbound marketing, why you can't ignore it as an entrepreneur, and the benefits it has for your business.
+In this blog, we define inbound marketing, why you can't ignore it as a marketer and the benefits it has for the business you work for.

 Defining Inbound Marketing

 Hubspot defines inbound marketing as a business methodology that attracts customers by creating valuable content and experiences tailored to them.
 While outbound marketing interrupts your audience with content they don’t always want, inbound marketing forms connections they are looking for and solves problems they already have.

 Wikipedia says that Inbound marketing improves customer experience and builds trust by offering potential customers information they value.
 And Optimizely says that Inbound marketing is a marketing methodology that is designed to draw visitors and potential customers in, rather than outwardly pushing a brand, product, or service onto prospects in the hope of lead generation or customers.